Noli0032/ShowTracker/README.md

 - View that shows the first page of shows (250) available from the online TVMaze API.
 - A details view with fetched information about any given show, which shows up when it is clicked.
 - Adding the show to a user's personal watchlist, which is stored in a PostgreSQL database.
+- Functionality for being able to view multiple pages of shows.

 ## Architecture:
 - Built on ASP.NET core MVC and Identity